 What do I need to know about face coverings (masks)?

-A face covering is recommended when you are in public, such as grocery stores, pharmacies, and on mass transit.
-You may live in an area that has a face covering mandate.
-This means you must wear a covering in public.
-Check the laws in your area before you leave your home.
-Bring extra coverings with you.
-The virus that causes COVID-19 can spread by people who have no symptoms.
+A cloth face covering (mask) helps protect you from the virus that causes COVID-19.
+The virus can spread by people who have no symptoms.
 The covering helps reduce the chances of the virus spreading in droplets from talking, sneezing, and coughing.
-A face covering also helps protect the person wearing it from becoming infected.
-Homemade face coverings will save medical masks for healthcare workers and first responders.
-You can instead use a disposable non-medical mask.
+You may use a homemade face covering or a disposable non-medical mask.
 These are available at drug stores and may be available at other stores.

 How can I make a face covering out of a thick cloth?